devops-culture-project/labs/ci-cd-docker/README.md

 ### Clean your lab
 1. From the working directory, stop the compose:
     `docker-compose down -v`
-1. Remove /var/jenkins_home from your machine.
+1. In case you don't want to save your jenkins data, remove /tmp/jenkins_home from your machine.

 ## Biblography
-This Lab is based on this websites:
+This Lab is based on these tutorials:
 * https://medium.com/@gustavo.guss/quick-tutorial-of-jenkins-b99d5f5889f2
 * https://medium.com/@gustavo.guss/jenkins-building-docker-image-and-sending-to-registry-64b84ea45ee9